Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 If you decide you need a long-term savings account, you might want to consider a certificate of deposit strategy like the CD barbell strategy.

 CDs with different terms come with different interest rates, so there can be advantages to splitting up your money.
-Rather than putting all of your savings into one CD, you can distribute your money to a few different CDs as a way to diversify your risk and reward.
+Rather than putting all of your savings into one CD, you can distribute your money to a few different CDs as a way to diversify your potential risk and reward.

 The Takeaway